saratmoka/grid-fw/README.md

 # Execution Instructions
+There are two ways you can execute Grid-FW:
+  1. [Open main.ipynb](./main.ipynb) in Jupyter and follow the instructions given on the notebook.
-Run each Python file according to the instructions provided in the comments.
-Alternatively, open main.ipynb in Jupyter and follow the instructions.
+  2. Alternatively, run each Python file according to the instructions provided in the comments.

 # Important Notes
   1. A license is needed to run CPLEX.